 The small forward position in the NBA is one of the most disputed roles to fill.
 It is a position that gives you the ability to create your shot and makes plays for your teammates.
 Depending on who you ask, the best small forwards could be a range of guys.
 But the best small forward in NBA right now is Kevin Durant.
 KD has also won an MVP award.

-Ranking the best small forwards in the NBA 2023 season
+Here are the 10 best small forwards in the NBA 2023:

 1. Kevin Durant